lumapps-marketplace/lumapps-extension-code-sample/micro-app/micro-app/Plug and play/[Workday] Leave request/README.md

 ## Inputs / Variables to Set
 - **department**: Your department name in Workday ex : lumapps_dpt1

+## Necessary API Scopes
+- Time Off and Leave - This scope provides access to Workday's time off data, including leave balances, accruals, and time-off requests.
+It allows the micro-app to retrieve and display the user's current leave balances.

 ## Comments on Functioning
 1. **getworker**: Gets worker ID from current email
 2. **getbalances**: Gets leave balances from Workday API